NatashaLi-ESPRESSIF/test_proj/Mconfig_en.rst

 Key Agreement
 ^^^^^^^^^

-1. Master receives the request for network configuration from Slave, and checks if Slave is in the white list.
-If the device ID authentication needs to be enabled, it is necessary to implement MD5 algorithms for the public RSA key received by the device, and check the validity of the RSA key against the white list;
+1. Master receives the request for network configuration from Slave, and checks if Slave is in the whitelist.
+If the device ID authentication needs to be enabled, it is necessary to implement MD5 algorithms for the public RSA key received by the device, and check the validity of the RSA key against the whitelist;
 2. Master removes Vendor IE identification of chained network configuration in Wi-Fi beacon;
 3. Master randomly generates 128-bit data as the key to communicate with Slave, encrypts it with the received public RSA key, and then send the encrypted key to Slave through ESP-NOW;
 4. Slave receives the Response from Master, and decrypts it with the private RSA key to acquire the communication key with Master.